AI can reduce inequality and polarization by making the internet less social.

 You can redistribute money, but can you redistribute meaning?
 The entertainment industry offers some lessons.

 📚I am writing a new book about the future of work, cities, and companies.
 Click here to read the first few pages.
-The Scalable Imagination0:00/3:531× We tend to underestimate technology's power to turn in-person work into scalable work.
-On the verge of the 20th Century, the world's
+The Scalable Imagination0:00/233.8220831× We tend to underestimate technology's power to turn in-person work into scalable work.
+On the verge of the 20th Century,

 Yesterday, I wrote about the 50-fold increase in the productivity of manual laborers in the 20th Century.
 In the decades ahead, experiments with new work arrangements are expected to lead to similar increases in the productivity of knowledge workers.
 But there is a key difference between manual labor and knowledge